wso2/docs-choreo-dev/en/developer-docs/docs/authentication-and-authorization/secure-communication-between-the-choreo-gateway-and-your-backend-with-mutual-tls.md

 #### Prerequisites

 - The endpoint must be protected with TLS.
-- The public certificate of the backend server must be added to {{ product_name }} at the organization level.
+- The public certificate of the backend server must be added to Choreo at the organization level.
 To add a certificate, see [Manage Certificates](../devops-and-ci-cd/manage-certificates.md).

 To configure the backend certificate, follow the steps given below: